logo

 Node.js

-export function verifyCaptcha(attestation, secrets, siteKey) {
+export async function verifyCaptcha(response, secretKey) {

-if (typeof attestation !== 'string' || !attestation.includes('.')) return false;
+if (typeof response !== 'string' || response === '') return false;

-const matched = secrets.some((secret) => {
+const res = await fetch('https://captchaapi.eu/api/v1/captcha/verify', {

 });

-return true;
+return result.success === true;

 }